MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Nodal loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Nodal loads are defined by using ``create_load()``, specifying `type=` as "nodal".
+Nodal loads are defined using ``create_load()``, specifying `type=` as "nodal".
 There are six degrees-of-freedom (DOFs) for acting loads in each node.
-Each nodal load is defined by a `NodalForce(Fx,Fy,Fz,Mx,My,Mz)` namedtuple.
+Nodal loads do not require a load vertex, instead it requires a `NodalForce(Fx,Fy,Fz,Mx,My,Mz)` namedtuple.

-The following example creates a nodal load on Node 13 of a model with 10 unit force in both transverse X and Y directions.
+The following example creates a NodalFroce namedtuple and a nodal load on Node 13 of a model, with 10 unit force in both transverse X and Y directions.

 .. code-block:: python